Woodfield Mall: 1980s–1990s

 An outdoor shopping center named Woodfield Village Green opened across the street in late 1993.
 In October 1994, a three-story parking garage attached to Marshall Field's opened.
 That year, TGI Fridays opened northwest of the mall.
 Hooters would open in the surrounding area a year layer in 1995.
 In celebration of its 20th anniversary in 1991, Woodfield added 23 more stores, including The Disney Store (closed in 2021), and then in 1995, Woodfield grew again with a $110 million wing that included 50 new specialty stores.
-Rainforest Cafe was added to the mall in October of that same year. (closed in 2020, replaced by Peppa Pig's World of Play) In 1996, the mall added a three-level Nordstrom and a larger replacement Lord & Taylor.
+Rainforest Cafe was added to the mall in October of that same year. (closed in 2020, replaced by Peppa Pig's World of Play) On March 3, 1995, the mall opened a three-level Nordstrom, as well as a larger replacement Lord & Taylor.
 Of these new-for-1995 stores, nearly 40 were flagship concepts and designs, with about 27 of them the largest in their chains.
 In June 1997, a Stir Crazy restaurant opened between Sears and Marshall Field's.
 Joe's Crab Shack opened on the northeast edge of the mall the same year, but it was one of 41 locations in the chain to close in 2017.
 IKEA opened a three-story location across from Woodfield Mall on November 18, 1998.

 While all of this expansion continued at Woodfield Mall, the surrounding village of Schaumburg grew as well.
 In 1970, the population was 19,000; in 1980, it mushroomed to 55,000; and, according to the U.S. Census Bureau, Schaumburg had over 75,000 people in 2000.
 Schaumburg Mayor Al Larson observed that, "Woodfield established a focal point for development throughout all of the northwest suburbs.
 Without Woodfield, we wouldn't have office towers in Itasca or corporate development in Hoffman Estates."